Project Timeframe: January 2014 – ongoing

 - During Interdisciplinary Continuing Care Rounds the first day following admission, the Attending Physician identifies one or more primary education needs for appropriate disease management

-- On the day of discharge the patient’s Care Manager reviews all educational materials with the patient/caregiver, reinforcing what has been taught and fielding any additional questions
+- On the day of discharge the patient’s nurse reviews all educational materials with the patient/caregiver, reinforcing what has been taught and fielding any additional questions

 Michele Rowland, RN, LICSW